 The basics of music for pastors and others in local church ministry.
 Music reading, terminology, listening drills, singing of hymn tunes and basic sight reading.
-This course is intended for those who have little or no previous musical experience.
+This course is intended for those who have little or no

 RA-136 Songs of Zion: Spirituals in the Life of The Church